trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 <img src="/posts/2024-06-11_asd/images/unzippedmsix.png">
 </div>

 - In this example, the packaged msix does not contain the target application being installed (it was probably omitted by the original poster) but, it utilizes the Package Support Framework.
-We can see the psflauncher and the necessary DLLs to ensure it's correct functionality.
+We can see the psflauncher and the necessary DLLs to ensure its correct functionality.
 So we know that the malware is going to be executing a script when it is installed on a system.

 - 4 files are of interest to us: